Lunairi/42-Wolf3D/README.md

 # 42-Wolf3D

-Project for 42 university, added a gamemode where it lets you move around in the sky, and a free roam for those with motion sickness
+My third graphic proejct for 42.
+This is a raycast understanding, done in a game called wolf3d.
+A big jump between fractol and wolf3d occurred where my understanding and manipulation of memory, MLX library and graphic concepts increase.
+I went as far as to manipulate XPM images and being able to texture in the code.
+I even parsed a simple game menu, adding a gamemode where it lets you move around in the sky, and a free roam for those with motion sickness from the game mode.
+More polished than my previous projects and showing more better understanding of graphics and the C programming language.